 In CY 2000, there were a total of 102 defendants charged with either possession or sale/deliver of a controlled substance within 300 ft. of a school, or approximately one defendant per every 21 sites.
-Adding preschools would raise the number of sites by 3,927.
-If the same rate of occurrence is applied to these sites, it could be estimated that there may be an additional 186 defendants charged with this crime.
+Adding child care centers would raise the number of sites by 3,935.
+(DHHS licensed child care centers).
+If the same rate of occurrence is applied to these sites, it could be estimated that there may be an additional 187 defendants charged with this crime.

-This estimate, however, may be misleading because some preschools exist on sites with elementary schools and some of the defendants charged with the offense near an elementary or secondary school would be the same ones charged under this amendment.
+This estimate, however, may be misleading because some child care centers exist on sites with elementary schools and some of the defendants charged with the offense near an elementary or secondary school would be the same ones charged under this amendment.
 In addition, there may be a higher proportion of these offenses occurring near secondary schools where potential buyers might be found.
-On the other hand, if the defendants charged in CY 2000 just happened to be conducting their business within 300 feet of school property, the addition of 3,927 potential sites could result in a large number of additional defendants being charged under the provisions of the bill.
+On the other hand, if the defendants charged in CY 2000 just happened to be conducting their business within 300 feet of school property, the addition of 3,935 potential sites could result in a large number of additional defendants being charged under the provisions of the bill.
 Thus, given these uncertainties, a reliable estimate of the fiscal impact on the court system is unavailable.